|Title:||Head Men's Basketball Coach|

 During Byrne's stint at MIT, the team set the school record for wins, earned its first NEWMAC championship, and made the first three NCAA Division III Tournament appearances in program history.

-Last season, Byrne helped guide MIT to a 29-2 record and trip to the NCAA Division III Tournament Final Four.
+Byrne helped guide MIT to a 29-2 record and trip to the NCAA Division III Tournament Final Four in 2011-12.

 Prior to coming to MIT, Byrne was the assistant coach at his alma mater, Carnegie Mellon.

 During Byrne's eight-year tenure, the team set the school record for wins with 19 (2004-05 season) and experienced the first 20-win season and first ever UAA championship, as well as the second ever trip to the NCAA Tournament (2005-06 season).

 The Carnegie Mellon coaches were named the Coaching Staff of the Year in the UAA in both 2004-05 and 2005-06.

 After graduating from CMU, Byrne enjoyed a three-year professional career playing in England and Ireland.

 While at Carnegie Mellon, he graduated as the third all-time leading scorer and fifth all-time leading rebounder.
 Byrne's graduating class graduated with the most wins of any graduating class in Carnegie Mellon history.

 Byrne earned a B.A. in Psychology from Carnegie Mellon in 1996 and an M.A. in Psychology from Duquesne.